chandrashekar68/bookstore/README.md

-This is book store project built using mernstack.
+This is book store project built using mernstack